axa-group/bauta.js/packages/bautajs/README.md

 ### Request Validation

 `bautajs` comes with a default request validation using the [openAPI schema][87].
-By default, it is set to false.
+By default, it is set to true.
-This feature is always enabled as soon as you have a valid openAPI schema inputs.
+This feature is always enabled while you have a valid openAPI schema inputs.
 To disable it for one endpoint just add validateRequest to false inside the path definition.

 ### Example